-With the Thor: Ragnarok movie in theaters now around the world, I decided to review a game with Norse gods in it.
-And although there several games featuring Norse mythology and vikings, we’re going to take a look at one of the very few where you can actually play as Thor himself: God of Thunder.
+With Thor: Ragnarok in theatres now around the world, I decided to review a game with Norse mythology in it.
+And although there several games featuring Norse mythology and Vikings, we’re going to take a look at one of the very few where you can actually play as Thor himself: God of Thunder.

 Today I’ve decided to do something different.
 And if you read the title, I’m sure you’ve, at least, heard about Tetris.
-If not, welcome to planet Earth and I apologise about all the craziness, but I’m sure you’ll love to hear about this game.
-So join us at taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.
+If not, welcome to planet Earth and I apologise for all the craziness, but I’m sure you’ll love to hear about this game.
+So join us in taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.

-One of the biggest technological improvements made to computers in the 90s was the introduction of CD-ROMs.
-Their superior storage capacity enabled the introduction of CD quality music, audio and video in videogames.
-It also began the popularity of FMV (Full Motion Video) games, which featured for the 1st time, actual videos with actual actors in it.
+One of the biggest technological improvements made to computers in the 90s was the introduction of the CD-ROM.
+Their superior storage capacity enabled the introduction of CD-quality music, audio and video in videogames.
+It also began the popularity of FMV (Full Motion Video) games, which featured for the 1st time, actual videos with actual actors in them.
 And although 3D graphics were introduced a few years later, voice-over acting is still a predominant part of videogames nowadays.

-That’s why today’s review is dedicated to one the first FMV and CD-ROM games and perhaps the one that popularized the use of CD-ROMs as a viable media for videogames.
+That’s why today’s review is dedicated to one of the first FMV and CD-ROM games and perhaps the one that popularized the use of CD-ROMs as a viable media for videogames.
 I’m talking of course about The 7th Guest!

 Happy New Year!
 And let’s just hope it’ll be better than 2016.
 And like I said last year, we’ll begin with my very first request: Inca for DOS.